 Step 5: The respective authorities in the Registrar or Sub-Registrar's office will verify the gift deed and the documents, check the stamp duty payment and register it.

-Step 6: The Registrar or Sub-Registrar's office will issue the registration certificate.
+Step 6: The Registrar or Sub-Registrar's office will issue the registered copy of the gift deed.

 Documents Required for Gift Deed Registration